 Now there’s a new Libpq connect parameter called target_session_attrs, with possible values “read-write” and “any” so that by listing replicas first, in your connect string (see previous list item) and choosing “any”, one can do simple read balancing.
 For writes one needs another connection (according pools recommended) with “read-write”.
 That is not really transparent (transparent way possible with pgpool2 for example) but might be just good enough.

 - Commit tracking

-For highly critical systems it is now possible to check if the last transaction was committed, given that the txid was stored locally.
-It can for example happen that the transaction was committed nicely and just the acknowledgement didn’t make it over the network to the client.
+For highly critical systems it is now possible to check, if the last transaction was committed, given that the txid was stored locally.
+For example, It can happen that the transaction was committed nicely and just the acknowledgement didn’t make it over the network to the client.

 - Quorum commit for Synchronous Replication

 For highly critical systems it’s now possible to say that in addition to the connected server, the commit has to be propagated to any number of other servers.
 Previously the only option was a priority list, making managing server failures more difficult.